Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Simulation

 \subsection{Comparison of the three estimators}

-A second simulation study compares the three estimators based on parameters from the shoe data.
-As shown in Section~\ref{piece}, using this model, it is assumed that $N_{ij}|a_i\sim \mbox{Poisson}(a_i\lambda_j S_{ij})$.
-The first simulation uses the estimates for the $\lambda$'s obtained from the RACs' database by applying the naive approach and the observed contact surfaces, $S_{ij}$, in the $J=14$ sub areas.
-The number of RACs in shoe $i$, $n_i$, is used as $a_i$.
-In addition, these $n_i$'s were divided by their mean in order to apply a constraint of $\bar{a}=1$.
+A second simulation study compares the three estimators based on parameters from the shoe data, assuming that $N_{ij}|a_i\sim \mbox{Poisson}(a_i\lambda_j S_{ij})$.
+The first simulation uses the estimates for the $\lambda$'s obtained from the RACs' database by applying the naive approach and the observed contact surfaces, $S_{ij}$ in the $J=14$ sub areas.
+Thus, the number of shoes in the simulation is 386, the same as in the original dataset.
+In each replication of the simulation, the $a_i$ are simulated from a $\gamma(\theta,\theta)$ distribution, where $\theta=0.908$ is the estimate of $1/{\rm Var}(a)$ based on the data (see Supportig web materials 4).
 The results are based on 500 replications.

-Figures \ref{fig:lam1_b} and \ref{fig:lam1_mse} present the bias (in absolute value) and MSE of the estimators in the different sub areas relative to the naive estimator.
-The black line represents $y=1$ which is the bias or MSE of the naive estimator divided by itself.
-The random effects estimator has the lowest mean absolute value bias and mean MSE (the mean is calculated over all the sub areas), and the naive estimator has the highest bias and MSE (see Table~1, row 1 in Supporting web materials~7).
+Figure~\ref{fig:lam1} presents the relative bias, which is the empirical bias of the estimator divided by the real parameters' value and the ratio between the estimators' MSE and the theoretical variance of the naive estimator (see Supporting web materials~4).
+The naive estimator is unbiased, and the simulation suggests that the bias of the two other estimators is negligible in this setting.
+The random effects estimator has the lowest relative bias and MSE across all parameters.
+In addition, the naive estimators' MSE ratio is around 1 and since it is unbiased, this indicates that its theoretical variance is close to the empirical variance.

-The amount of contact surface in the different sub areas may affect the resulting estimators.
-See Supporting web materials 6 for histograms of the contact surface in the different sub areas.

-\flushleft{Additional simulations that investigate the effect of $\lambda$, the effect of the number of $\lambda$'s (the number of sub areas), the effect of the sample size, the number of shoes and the $a_i$ are conducted.
-The specific settings and the results are given in Supporting web materials~7.
+\flushleft{Additional simulations which investigate the effect of $\lambda$, the effect of the number of sub areas, the effect of the sample size, the number of shoes and the effect of $a_i$ are conducted.
+The specific settings and the results appear in an unpublished thesis (Kaplan-Damary, 2019).
 In summary, the random effects estimator is found to be the best among the estimators in most settings, with good performance in all.
-The CML estimator is very close to it. \flushleft
+The CML estimator is very close to it.}